-Infiltration Trenches
+This practice is a MassDEP recognized ESSD / LID technique.

+Design Types

 Infiltration trenches can be designed for complete exfiltration or partial exfiltration, where a portion of the runoff volume is directed to the trench and the remainder is conveyed to other SCMs.

 Full Exfiltration Trench Systems

 Infiltration trenches must be sized to provide storage and exfiltration of the required water quality volume.
-Full exfiltration systems also provide control of peak discharges and water quality treatment for

-all storm events equal to or less than the design storm selected.
-In selecting the design storm, the minimum peak rate attenuation storm event must include the 2- and 10-year 24-hour storm events and may include the 100-year 24-hour storm event, if the runoff from that storm will increase flooding up- or downstream of the site.
 An emergency overflow channel is required to discharge runoff volumes in excess of the design storm.
 Economic and physical constraints can restrict the use of full exfiltration systems.
 Generally, it is not practical to provide storage for large infrequent storms, such as the 100-year storm.

 Partial or Water Quality Exfiltration Trench Systems

 These systems exfiltrate a portion of the runoff, while the remainder is conveyed to other SCMs.
 At a minimum, they must be sized to exfiltrate the recharge volume required by Stormwater Management Standard 3.
 There are two methods of partial infiltration.
-The first relies on off-line treatment where a portion of the runoff, or the “first-flush,” is routed from the main channel to the trench by means of a weir or other diversion structure.
+The first relies on off-line treatment where a portion of the runoff, or the 1-inch “first-flush,” is routed from the main channel to the trench by means of a weir or other diversion structure.
 The second method is on-line, and uses a perforated pipe at the top of the trench.
 This underdrain must be placed near the top of the trench.
 Refer to the design section below.
 After the trench fills to capacity, excess runoff is discharged through the perforated pipe and directed to other SCMs.

+Applicability